 - Parents are better able to work together to make decisions that are best for the child.

-- In the future the child will have access to to medical histories of both sides of the family.
+- In the future, the child will have access to medical histories of both sides of the family.

 - The legal father of the child may qualify for benefits from medical insurance, Social Security, state, federal and inheritance benefits.

-- If the mother passes away unexpectedly, the father is than able to take measures to secure child custody.
+- If the mother passes away unexpectedly, the father is then able to take measures to secure child custody.

-If you have any questions about establishing Paternity of your child in Kentucky, please give Stotts Law, PLLC a call for a free consultation to help you and your family take the next best steps.
+If you have any questions about establishing the Paternity of your child in Kentucky, please give Stotts Law, PLLC a call at (502) 383-1550 or schedule a consultation to help you and your family take the next best steps.